1. Sunscreen. Sunscreen. Sunscreen.

-- Minimum 30 SPF and no the SPF in your make up does not count
+- Minimum 30 SPF, and no, the SPF in your makeup does not count

 2. Vitamin C for healthy glowing skin.

 Vitamin C not only helps repair free radical damage, which leads to aging, but it also brightens the skin and helps fade dark spots.
 It is also important to note this powerful antioxidant stimulates collagen production and improves the skin’s texture and quality.
-C E Ferulic has become one of the most widely adored products on the market not just by dermatologist but by many beauty experts worldwide.
+C E Ferulic has become one of the most widely adored products on the market, not just by dermatologists but by many beauty experts worldwide.

 3. Include Retinol every night.

 Retinol is great because it’s a multifunctional ingredient that can stimulate cell regeneration, rebuild collagen, reduce fine lines and wrinkles and fade age spots.
 It also exfoliates the skin to refine the texture, minimize pore size, and even skin tone.
 Over-use of Retinol can be irritating to the skin and is one of the first creams my clients give up on right away.
 The key is to start out slow, use a moisturizer, and gradually increase your use of it every night.